 Dates of note

-In the thirty years since its inception the ILC has continued to grow and expand the services available to the community.
+In the forty odd years since its inception the ILC has continued to grow and expand the services available to the community.
 Some of our most notable achievements are:

 - 2014: Launch of ILC Training services